lextoumbourou/notes/notes/posts/migrating-2tb-of-hbase-data-across-datacenters.md

 To do: list the steps here.

-### Ensure source cluster can communicate with destination cluster.
+### Ensure source cluster can communicate with destination cluster

 Since CopyTable performs standard puts on the destination cluster, the MR task machines must be able to access both ZooKeeper and the RegionServers.
 If you aren't familiar with how the HBase client works, it's something like this: